 For some solar powered applications where power consumption is important this relay may be disabled, so saving power (approx. 30mA on 12 VDC systems).
-On the 4ADI-5DO unit the relay may be disabled by moving a jumper on the board.
+The relay may be disabled by moving a jumper on the board.
 All the software settings are unaffected by this jumper; it merely physically disables power to the relay.
 Once the system has been verified fully operational the jumper may be placed in the power save position; of course it may be placed back in the normal position to verify correct operation at any time.